Emeritus Professor of Law

 Member of the New Mexico Bar

-Em Hall has focused his research and writing on the history of land and water in the Southwest.
-He has written two books on water issues, Four Leagues of Pecos: A Legal History of the Pecos Grant from 1800 to 1936 (1984) and High and Dry: The Texas-New Mexico Struggle for the Pecos River (2002).
+Em Hall became an emeritus professor of law in 2007.
+He has focused his research and writing on the history of land and water in the Southwest in general and New Mexico in particular.
+He has written three books on the topic: Four Leagues of Pecos: A Legal History of the Pecos Grant from 1800 to 1936 (1984); High and Dry: The Texas-New Mexico Struggle for the Pecos River (2002), and Reining in the Rio Grande (with Phillips and Black) (2011).

 Prior to joining the UNM law faculty in 1983, he spent seven years at the State Engineer's Office.
 During his time there, he wrote an administrative history of the Pecos River Compact from its inception in 1949 to 1974.
 This was the beginning of his research for "High and Dry."